AKSW/QuitStore/README.md

 ```

 ### Provenance Interface
-To use the provenance feature you have to enable it with the argument `--feature=provenance`.
+To use the provenance browsing feature you have to enable it with the argument `--feature=provenance`.
+The provenance browsing feature extracts provenance meta data for the revisions and makes it available through a SPARQL endpoint and the blame interface.
 The provenance interface is available under the following two URLs:

 - `http://your-quit-host/provenance` which is a SPARQL query interface (see above) to query the provenance graph